DeLesseps Story Morrison: The Morrison family

-Morrison married Corinne on October 3, 1942.
+Morrison married Corinne Waterman on October 3, 1942.
 Mrs. Morrison (born August 17, 1921) died at the age of thirty-seven on February 26, 1959, just a few months before her husband launched his second gubernatorial bid.
 The Morrisons' seven-year-old son, John Randolph Waterman "Randy" Morrison (born September 24, 1956), died with his father in the 1964 plane crash.
 The Morrisons' daughter, Corinne Ann Morrison (born 1947), became an attorney and practiced in New Orleans.
-Their elder son, deLesseps Story Morrison Jr. (1944–1996), who like his father was elected to the state house, ran unsuccessfully for mayor in the 1977 New Orleans mayoral election.
+Their elder son, deLesseps Story Morrison Jr. (1944–1996), who like his father was elected to the state house, ran unsuccessfully for mayor in 1977.
 DeLesseps Jr. died of lung cancer on August 21, 1996.
 Both father and son died at age 52.
 All four Morrisons are buried at Metairie Cemetery in New Orleans.

 After his wife's death, Morrison was frequently seen in the company of Hungarian-born actress Zsa Zsa Gabor, who expressed a special fondness for New Orleans, which she considered "the most European" of American cities.
 Jimmy Fitzmorris, later lieutenant governor of Louisiana, recalled that "The ladies loved him.
 Chep was sort of an outgoing personality, had a contagious smile, and was able to captivate a lot of people.
 Most people that met Chep couldn't help but like him."
 Morrison later dismissed the notion that his interest in Gabor was serious though Jimmie Davis questioned the relationship in the 1959 gubernatorial race.
 In 1963, Gabor wed businessman Herbert Hutner while Morrison was making his third unsuccessful run for governor a year before his own death.
 Gabor, who married nine times, lived until 2016.

 In 1995, the senior deLesseps Morrison was inducted posthumously into the Louisiana Political Museum and Hall of Fame in Winnfield, the home base of the Longs.